Grading Schemes and Quality Ratings for Self Catering in the UK

 Alternatively click for tourist board inspected cottages.

 Not all owners of self catering accommodation choose to have their property assessed.
 This should not necessarily be interpreted negatively.
 There can be a number of different reasons why owners decide not to be rated, one of which can be cost.
 To run a ratings scheme, there are charges that must be passed on to owners in order to operate such a scheme.
-A number of cottage owners decide not to opt to be rated.
+A number of cottage owners decide not to opt to be rated and rely on their photographs and guest reviews to inform potential holidaymakers.
 Running a successful self catering business often relies on getting repeat business and such business is only possible if you offer quality accommodation in any event.
 If you are concerned about booking a cottage that has no rating assessment, why not look up one of the review websites and see whether you can find a review on the property which may offer you some reassurance.
 Or if you prefer to play it safe with rated accommodation then why not take a look at these 5 star and 4 star cottages.